FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

    The name of the software upgrade package is determined ``software.tar.gz``.
 If the name of the upgrade package is inconsistent with it, the upgrade will fail.
 Just change it to the determined name of the upgrade package.

-**Firmware upgrade**：After the robot enters the BOOT mode, upload the upgrade compressed package, select the slaves that need to be upgraded (control box slaves, main body drive slaves 1~6, and end slaves), perform the upgrade operation, and display the upgrade status.
+**Firmware upgrade**:After the robot enters the BOOT mode, upload the upgrade compressed package, select the slaves that need to be upgraded (control box slaves, main body drive slaves 1~6, and end slaves), perform the upgrade operation, and display the upgrade status.

 .. image:: teaching_pendant_software/146.png
    :width: 3in